skupperproject/skupper-website/input/docs/operator/index.md

    ```
 2. Create a `my-namespace` namespace.
 NOTE: If you want to use a different namespace, you need to edit the referenced YAML files.

-   1. Create a new namespace:
+   a.
+Create a new namespace:

       ```bash
       $ kubectl create namespace my-namespace
       ```

-   2. Switch context to the namespace:
+   b.
+Switch context to the namespace:

       ```bash
       $ kubectl config set-context --current --namespace=my-namespace